Anashunt/DetectionLab-Attack-Detection-simulation/README.md

 ## Overview

-This repository documents a hands-on **DetectionLab** environment built to simulate a small Windows enterprise network and practice defensive security operations from a **SOC perspective**.
+This repository documents a hands-on **Active Directory** environment built to simulate a small Windows enterprise network and practice defensive security operations from a **SOC perspective**.

 The objective of this lab was not simply to deploy the environment, but to use it as a practical training platform for: